 The migration script may generate the following flags for the init script based on values discovered from the native installation:

 curl -O http://s3.amazonaws.com/replicated-airgap-work/replicated__docker__kubernetes.tar.gz tar xvf replicated__docker__kubernetes.tar.gz cat kubernetes-migrate.sh | sudo bash -s airgap airgap-package-path=/opt/k8s/app.airgap airgap-license-path=/opt/k8s/license.rli

 The Kubernetes airgap app package must not be in the same directory as the native app airgap package.

-Worker nodes in your native cluster will not be automatically joined to the Kubernetes cluster.
+Secondary nodes in your native cluster will not be automatically joined to the Kubernetes cluster.
 You will need to run the kubernetes-node-join script on each node separately.
 That script will also uninstall any native components found on the node.

 All config items with the same name in both apps will be migrated.